Skip to content

 Critical Distance

-The ideal distance to maximize safety and reaction time.
-Also known as Tactical Spacing.
+Ideal spacing to maximize safety and reaction time.

 (Definition Only)